eigenholser/ddme/README.rst

   ``Location`` HTTP header.
 Though I can see that in this implementation how that would complicate the matching engine.
 As a compromise, I added a ``Location`` header for the ``/book`` API endpoint.
+* There are no integration tests.
+Generally I am not a fan.
+In this implementation manual testing is sufficient.